'Next thing I know he is pulling a gun': Colorado student on school shooting that killed 1, injured 8

 Breaking News Emails

-A senior at the Colorado school where two fellow students opened fire Tuesday, killing one and injuring eight, recalled the moment one of the shooters, a male classmate, pulled out a gun in her English class.
+A senior at the Colorado school where two fellow students opened fire, killing one and wounding eight, said Wednesday that she was in her British literature class when one of the shooters, a male classmate, pulled out a gun.

-Nui Giasolli, a student at STEM School Highlands Ranch, a K-12 school in a Denver suburb, was in her British literature course when the shooting occurred.
+Kendrick Castillo, 18, was killed in the shooting.
+According to FIRST, a robotics non-profit that advocates for youth in science, technology, engineering and math programs, Castillo was a member of the varsity robotics team.

-Student Kendrick Castillo, 18, died in the shooting.
-Two suspects, both students, are in custody, of whom one has been identified by police as Devon Erickson, 18.
-Nui said Devon was the shooter in her class.
+The two suspects, both students, are in custody; one has been identified by police as Devon Erickson, 18.
+Giasolli said Erickson was the shooter in her class.
+Erickson made an initial court appearance on Wednesday and prosecutors are expected to file charges against him on Friday.

+Authorities identified the second suspect as a juvenile female, but a public defender clarified that the juvenile prefers to use male pronouns.
+NBC News is not identifying the underage suspect, who has not yet been charged.

-Other students in addition to Kendrick tackled the shooter, Nui said, which she said saved her and fellow classmates' lives.
+Other students helped Castillo tackle the shooter, Giasolli said, adding that saved her and her classmates' lives.

 They “were brave enough to bring him down so that all of us could escape and all of us could be reunited with our families.”